SashG91/Off-The-Saddle/README.md

 <img width="367" alt="image" src="https://github.com/SashG91/Off-The-Saddle/assets/97494070/573bbdaa-a148-479d-a829-306f01c336bb">

-- [X] C - Site users can create comments using a form on each climb post.
+- [X] C - Site users can add their contributions/experiences to each climb using a customised form.
 - [X] R - Site users can read comments from other users.
-- [X] U - Site users are able to update/edit their comments via a form.
+- [X] U - Site users are able to update/edit their ride experiences via a form.
-- [X] D - Site users are able to delete their comments.
+- [X] D - Site users are able to delete their contributions.

 ## TESTING